Jones, defense lead Giants over winless Redskins, 24-3

 EAST RUTHERFORD, N.J.
+(AP) — Daniel Jones provided the spark and the New York Giants are feeding off it on what they hope is the path back to the playoff hunt.

-(AP) — Daniel Jones worked his magic again, Saquon Barkley’s replacement Wayne Gallman scored two touchdowns, and Jabrill Peppers scored on a 32-yard interception return to lead the suddenly revived New York Giants to 24-3 victory over the winless Washington Redskins on Sunday.
+Jones threw a touchdown pass and created excitement with his arm and legs, Saquon Barkley’s replacement Wayne Gallman scored two touchdowns, and Jabrill Peppers scored on a 32-yard interception return to lead the suddenly revived Giants to 24-3 victory over the winless Washington Redskins on Sunday.

+“This is a team beginning to play a little better, we’re beginning to jell,” said veteran cornerback Michael Thomas after the Giants (2-2) won their second straight.
+“Daniel has been a difference with those fresh legs, young legs, and making plays.
+They (the offense) have some stuff to work on and we do, too.
+But I like the things we are doing and we just want to keep getting better.”

+The mistake-prone Redskins (0-4) are heading the other way.
+They were limited to 176 total yards by the much-maligned New York defense and they didn’t get a boost when embattled coach Jay Gruden inserted first-round pick Dwayne Haskins Jr. at quarterback for Case Keenum.

+New York intercepted the pair four times, with Haskins throwing the last three.

-The Redskins’ 0-4 start is their worst since losing their first five in 2001.
-The start also has seriously put coach Jay Gruden’s job in jeopardy after five-plus season, a 35-49-1 record and one playoff berth (2015).
+The Redskins’ start is their worst since losing their first five in 2001.

+“You’re 0-4 and you’ve got two options,” Gruden said.
+“You can hang your head and feel sorry for yourself or you can come out and battle your (butt) off next week, which I know we will.
+It’s unfortunate.
+Nobody saw this coming, starting the season like this.
+I sure didn’t, but here we are.
+Reality has set in.”

-Jones (23 of 31 for 225 yards) has sparked the Giants (2-2) since replacing two-time Super Bowl MVP Eli Manning as the starting quarterback.
-He rallied New York from an 18-point deficit in his first start against the Buccaneers last week and was solid early, leading New York to touchdown runs on its first two series.
+Jones, the No. 6 pick overall in the draft, has the Giants thinking about the here and now since replacing two-time Super Bowl MVP Eli Manning as the starting quarterback.
+He rallied New York from an 18-point deficit in his first start against the Buccaneers last week, and was solid early, leading New York to touchdown runs on its first two series.

+The Duke product was 23 of 31 for 225 yards with two interceptions.
+Winning tends to overshadow the mistakes.

+“We have to improve a number of things as a team if we want to keep it going,” Jones said.
+“I think it’s important that we understand that and like I said, keep moving forward.”

 Gallman, who is going to start for the foreseeable future with Barkley battling a high ankle sprain, caught a 6-yard TD pass and scored on a 1-yard run to stake New York to a 14-0 lead.

+“All I feel is energy from my teammates,” Gallman said.
+“We want it and we just want to be better.
+I can only picture how much better we can be next week.”

-Gruden tried to spark the mistake-prone Redskins, who had 12 penalties for 58 yards, by benching Case Keenum (6 of 11 for 37 yards) for first-round draft pick Dwayne Haskins Jr., midway through the second quarter.
-That move came after Quinton Dunbar picked off Jones on consecutive passes, but the Ohio State product went just 9 of 17 for 107 yards and could produce only a 21-yard field goal by Dustin Hopkins on his initial series.
-He was picked off three times, the last two by Janoris Jenkins.
+Keenum was 6 of 11 for 37 yards and an interception when Haskins came on midway through the second quarter.
+The move came after Quinton Dunbar picked off Jones on consecutive passes, but Haskins went 9 of 17 for 107 yards and could produce only a 21-yard field goal by Dustin Hopkins on his initial series.
+He was picked off three times, the last two by Janoris Jenkins .

-Washington finished with 176 yards on offense and was 2 of 11 on third downs.
+“I had a whole bunch of emotions.
+I wanted to win the game,” Haskins said.
+“We didn’t.
+It’s on to next week.”

+Keenum, who had battled a foot injury this week, did not sound happy being lifted.
+He said he was surprised.

-The much-maligned New York defense finished with four interceptions, with Ryan Connelly’s second in as many weeks setting up an opening 32-yard drive that Gallman ended with his reception.
+Rookie linebacker Ryan Connelly’s second interception in as many weeks set up an opening 32-yard drive that Gallman ended with his reception.
 Gallman’s short run ended a 13-play, 94-yard march the Redskins kept alive when a third-down holding penalty on cornerback Fabian Moreau nullified a sack.

 Jones kept the first drive alive with a 5-yard pass to Sterling Shepard on a gutsy decision by coach Pat Shurmur to go for it on fourth-and-2 at the Redskins 24.